Does your brand have an identity?

 Stock images look fake, out of touch and clichéd.
 Avoid stock images and instead, find images that really convey the sentiment of your brand.
 Some of the most successful companies will include headshots of the team and photos of customers interacting with your brand.
 Creating your own photos will allow you to choose colours that harmonise with your brand, rather than stock photos, which can provide an incohesive contrast.

-Make your logo the start of the show
+Make your logo the star of the show

 As the face of your brand – although only part of the story – your logo should be given centre stage on your website.
 Make sure that it stands out from its surroundings, is high quality and instantly recognisable to your customers.
 When someone visits your website, their eyes should move directly to your logo.